Mick Jackson (singer): Career

-Mick Jackson's original peaked at No. 15 and The Jacksons peaked at No. 8 in the UK Singles Chart.
-Mick Jackson's subsequent 1979 release, "Weekend" was released in the same week as The Jacksons' second single "Destiny".
-The songs entered the charts on the same day, peaking at 38 and 39 in the UK Singles Chart respectively, and both 'Michael Jacksons' appearing on the same edition of Top of The Pops.
+Mick Jackson's original peaked at No. 15 and the Jacksons peaked at No. 8 on the UK Singles Chart.
+Mick Jackson's subsequent 1979 release, "Weekend" was released in the same week as the Jacksons' second single "Destiny".
+The songs entered the charts on the same day, peaking at numbers 38 and 39 on the UK Singles Chart respectively, and both 'Michael Jacksons' appearing on the same edition of Top of the Pops.
 "Weekend" spent eight weeks on the chart; thus equalling his earlier single's tenure, and also avoiding the one-hit wonder tag.

-Jackson released three albums – Weekend (1978 – Atlantic Records), Step Inside My Rainbow (1980 – CBS Records) and Square Deal (1982).
+Jackson released three albums – Weekend, Step Inside My Rainbow (both 1979) and Square Deal (1982).

 He has worked with many artists such as David Knopfler, Eric Burdon, Lisa Stansfield and Barry Manilow.

 In 2010, filmmaker Patrick Nation made a Channel 4 documentary about Jackson, entitled The Other Michael Jackson: Battle of the Boogie.
-The documentary was co-written and presented by Mick's son Sam Peter Jackson, and it led to Mick Jackson's 1978 album, Weekend, (which featured the original version of "Blame it on the Boogie") being re-released (for download on iTunes) for the first time in thirty years by Demon Music.
+The documentary was co-written and presented by Mick's son Sam Peter Jackson, and it led to Mick Jackson's 1978 album, Weekend, (which featured the original version of "Blame It on the Boogie") being re-released (for download on iTunes) for the first time in thirty years by Demon Music.
 To promote the documentary, Jackson gave a rare television interview to BBC Breakfast.